This post may contain affiliate links for your convenience. Read our disclosure policy.

 Here’s a fool proof bread machine recipe for whole wheat pizza dough.
 There’s no extra rise time or pre-baking needed.
 Simply roll, top and bake!

 I didn’t capture it in the picture, but below the recipe it does specify to make a whole wheat version, substitute 1/2 of the bread flour for whole wheat flour.
 Well, I didn’t read it close enough and I substituted ALL of the bread flour with whole wheat flour.
 And that folks is exactly how I come up with new recipes!
-Completely by accident because I just assume I know where the recipe is headed without reading it fully.
-And you know what they say about assuming.
+Yep, completely by accident because I cannot read.

-Be sure to add the ingredients in order to your bread machine.
-Most machines will tell you to add the wet ingredients first, then the dry, and the yeast last.
-Getting the yeast mixed in with the liquids and sugars first can ruin your dough if you are using the delay setting.
-I use my delay setting all the time, mostly because when I think about making bread/dough for dinner it’s usually 9 am.
-If I wait until later to get everything ready I usually forget.
+Add the ingredients in the order that your bread machine recommends.
+Most machines will tell you to add the wet ingredients first then the dry and the yeast last.
+Getting the yeast mixed in with the liquids and sugars first can ruin your dough, especially if you are using the delay setting.

-Once it was topped, I brushed some garlic olive oil onto the crust to give it more flavor and help it get golden brown.
+Once topped, brush some garlic olive oil onto the crust to give it more flavor and help the dough get golden brown.
 You will want to bake at 400 for 15-20 mins or until the crust is completely cooked through and golden brown.
-Since I left my dough recipe whole and made a really thick crust, it took the whole 20 minutes to bake all the way through.
-If you make a regular crust 15 minutes should be good.

 - 1 cup plus 2 tbsps warm water